yo-gi/notes/README.md

 - [ ] Devin style "Browser" / "Voice call" tab design
 - [ ] Give quick overview on all the use cases that customers are using Pace for

+## Problems

+- [ ] Shared set of entities for child agents instead of cloned entities

 ---

 # Tuesday Dec 2 2025

+## Voice call evals

+- Agent should end at this step const runId = "e996c335-15b7-4c7a-ab4a-c1c9ad68203d";
+const stepIdx = 1;
+const logIdx = 0;

+- Agent should end at this step const runId = "b567b626-88d7-43a6-99dc-50e45dfb1213";
+const stepIdx = 1;
+const logIdx = 0;

+**Thoughts for openai meeting**
+- is anyone particularly proud of how they test and eval their agents?

+- Testing the agent - how do you test this thing lol?
+- Narrow down context?
+Top k?
+- Web agents
+- Caching
+- Voice agent architecture
+- Document understanding -- excel
+- Document editing -- pdf, excel, word

+durability for agent
+- has to match how the model is trained
+- model was trained on a specific "surface" (meaning their tools and and api, like apply_patch etc)
+- build on the same abstractions the model was trained on - will have to baby sit prompts less

+evals
+- evals and tests are almost the entire problem.... if we have evals... what do we not have....

+- custom tool for note taking can be good for performance.. (maybe useful for cor?)

 - [ ] Debug cpu / memory issue (Kim's repro)
+- [ ] Misc. improvement hour..?

+**Voice**
+- [ ] improve tool call prompting
+- [ ] voice tools return entity id
+- [ ] send entity ids to voice agent
+- [ ] more logs to prevent main agent continuing voice stuff
+- [ ] send voice agent all main agent created entities
+- [ ] reduce tool boilerplate

 **Demo work**
 - [ ] Caching taking 18 seconds to execute....